urbit/docs/concepts/azimuth.md

 In theory, our ecosystem doesn't need a blockchain, because Urbit identities are more like real estate than currency: they change hands slowly.
 A low-friction, zero-trust solution to the double-spend problem isn't an economic necessity for transactions such as ours.
 So we could have the Arvo network run its own key-signing system.
 But, since Azimuth identities are valuable, you don't want to put them in an self-hosted PKI that isn't generally recognized as secure.
 Arvo is still young, we'd prefer to use an existing system for people to secure their property.

 Moving the Urbit land registry to Ethereum is an easy and obvious solution to this problem.
-We chose Ethereum over Bitcoin because the former is built for computation Landscape the latter is not.
+We chose Ethereum over Bitcoin because the former is built for computation and the latter is not.
 We need a computational blockchain to enforce the specific rules of the Urbit identity registry.

 For more background on the decision to use the Ethereum blockchain, check out [these](https://urbit.org/posts/essays/urbit-and-the-blockchain/) [two](https://urbit.org/posts/essays/bootstrapping-urbit-from-ethereum/) posts.